 - to send a signal to take action

 - a final control device (On /Off Valves, Actuators, Safety Relays, etc.) to implement appropriate plant action upon receiving the signal from the logic device.

 Note that, all the above three elements of the Safety Instrumented System should function as designed for safely isolating the process plant during an emergency.

 Examples of Safety Instrumented Systems (SIS)

-Basically, the Safety Instrumented Systems monitor some predefined values and parameters of an operating plant and, when abnormal conditions occur, they alarms and place the plant in a safe or even at the shutdown condition.
+Basically, the Safety Instrumented Systems monitor some predefined values and parameters of an operating plant, and when abnormal conditions occur, they alarm and place the plant in a safe or even at the shutdown condition.
 Typical examples of a few safety instrumented systems are

 - The SIS on a high fuel gas pressure line initiates action to close the main fuel gas valve during an over-pressure situation.